AARON PRINTERS NARRACOTT CUP

 f) All matches must start by 6.15pm on the day arranged.
 If either side is not at full strength or ready to commence at the same time, that side must begin batting or fielding with as many players as are ready.
 No substitutes for late arrivals will be allowed and a player arriving more than 15 minutes late will not be allowed to bowl until the same period of time has elapsed.
 Substitutes for injured players will be allowed, as per the 2000 code.

-g) In all rounds up to and including the quarter-finals, the club drawn first will be responsible for the provision of balls, not necessarily new, stumps and bails.
-The competition will supply a new ball for the semi- finals and final.
+g) In all rounds up to and including the semi-finals, both teams will provide a new ball to be used in the match and lodge it with the umpires before the toss.
+The competition will supply two new balls for the final.
 Each club will provide their own spare ball, which must be approved by and lodged with the umpires before play commences.

 Guidelines for eligibility